 Most importantly, this can be very supportive to immunity-related illnesses, such as HIV or AIDS.

-TURKEY TAIL CAN IMPROVE COGNITIVE FUNCTION
+IMPROVE COGNITIVE FUNCTION

 Beyond immunity, turkey tail’s antioxidants have shown strong signs in research for being able to enhance the functions of the brain.